Major Mountain Forest in India

 The Sino-Himalayan mountain forests region forms a big portion of the mountain forests in India.
-The region is made up of the mid- and high-elevation forests, scrub and grasslands, which cover the southern slopes of the Himalayas and the mountains of south-west China and northern Indochina.
+The region is made up of the mid- and high-elevation forests, scrub and grasslands.
+It covers the southern slopes of the Himalayas and the mountains of south-west China and northern Indochina.

 The climate in the mountain forests in India is greatly influenced by the Himalayas.
 The huge mountain range also exerts a major influence on monsoon and rainfall patterns in the forests.
 The climate conditions vary depending on elevation and location, even within the Himalayas.
-The climate usually ranges from subtropical in the southern foothills, with average summer temperatures of about 30 degree C and average winter temperatures of about 18A degree C. The forests in the Middle Himalayan valleys have warm temperate conditions with average summer temperatures of about 25 degree C and cooler winters.
-The forests in the higher parts of the Middle Himalayas has cool temperate conditions, where average summer temperatures are 15 to 18 degree C and winters are below freezing.
+The average summer temperature is about 30 degree C and average winter temperature is about 18 degree C. The forests in the Middle Himalayan valleys have warm temperate conditions with average summer temperature of about 25 degree C and cooler winters.
+The forests in the higher parts of the Middle Himalayas has cool temperate conditions, where average summer temperatures are 15 to 18 degree C and winters are below freezing point.
 The summers are cool and winters are severe in the forests to a cold alpine climate at even higher elevations.
 The climate is too cold with below freezing temperatures at elevations above 4880 m and the area is permanently covered with snow and ice.
 The forests located in the eastern part of the Himalayas, usually receive heavy rainfall, while the western part is drier.

-sanctuaries in India, at present.
+Mountain Forests as Abode of Animal Species The mountain forests in India once used to provide natural habitat to a large number of animal species like Tigers, Leopards, Rhinoceroses, and many varieties of Deer.
+However, most of these species are extinct to this region mainly because of deforestation.
+These important animal species have been restricted to special protected areas like the Jaldapara and Kaziranga sanctuaries in India, at present.
 The forests located in the Middle Himalayas provide habitat to only a few animal species, as most of the species have been destroyed for deforestation.
 In the forests located in Great Himalayas, the animal species like Musk Deer, Wild Goats, Sheep, Wolves, and Indian Snow Leopards are most commonly found.
-All the mountain forests in India are playing an all important role in the fresh water cycle of the country.
+All the mountain forests in India are playing an important role in the fresh water cycle of the country.